dasaditi/W251_assignments/HW9/README.md

 ![learning_rate](images/learning_rate.png)

 ### 7. How big was your training set (mb)?
 How many training lines did it contain?
-The training data is 14GB.
+The deutch dataset is about 710MB whereas the english one is 636MB.
+Both datasets have 4562102 lines.

 ### 8. What are the files that a TF checkpoint is comprised of?
 The meta file contains information about the graph.
 The data file contains all the values of the variables.
 The index file contains checkpoint indexing information.